 - 2 drops Absinthe

 Stir with ice and strain over a large cube.
-Garnish with a Salted Plum.
-This is a variation of an Old Fashioned that substitutes Cognac for the usual whiskey.
-The salt from the plum, the tannins from the black tea, and the smoke and leather from the bitters contrast the oak and fruit of the Cognac.
+Garnish with a salted plum.
+This is a variation of the Old Fashioned that substitutes Cognac for the usual whiskey.
+The salt from the plum, the tannins from the black tea, and the smoke and leather from the bitters contrast with the oak and fruit of the Cognac.
 The absinthe adds a subtle herbal note to tie it all together.
 The Old Fashioned format is a great one to play around with, and brandies make a solid replacement for whiskey in the base.
-Try experimenting with the flavor of syrups and different bitters to create something totally new.
+Try experimenting with the flavors of syrups and different bitters to create something totally new.

 The Port Flip